-The OPW provided and extended a protective canopy in the area of the cove on the access road from the landing to mitigate debris falling on an ongoing basis at this location.
-A contract for three substantial canopies is also underway to mitigate the risk of falls at locations where substantial incidences have previously occurred.
+The OPW provided and extended a protective canopy in the area of cross cove on the access road from the landing to mitigate debris falling on an ongoing basis at this location.
+Three substantial steel canopies are now in place to mitigate the risk of falls at locations where substantial incidences have previously occurred along the lighthouse road between the workers huts and the old lighthouse complex and an extension to the timber canopy is now in place at Cross Cove.